An IVA is not a free debt solution. There is a cost. However you do not pay this directly. The fees are taken out of your agreed monthly payments.

 What is the Ongoing Cost of the Arrangement?

 After your IVA is agreed it is managed on your behalf by an Insolvency Practitioner (IP).
-They are then allowed to charge various fees for the work they do.
+They are then allowed to charge Nominee and Supervisor fees for the work they do.

-The first is called a Nominee Fee.
-This is to cover the cost of making the agreement with your creditors.
+The Nominee fee is to cover the cost of making the agreement with your creditors.
 It will normally be between £1000-£1500.

-In addition to the Nominee fee your IP will also charge Supervisor fees.
-These are taken each year that your IVA remains in place to cover the cost of managing it.
+Supervisor fees are taken each year that your IVA remains in place to cover the cost of managing it.
 They are usually equal to 15% of the amount paid into the Arrangement after initial fees and costs have been deducted.

-You do not have to find any extra money to pay the Nominee or Supervisors fees.
-They are taken from the standard payments that you make into your IVA.
+You do not have to find any extra money to pay the for the cost of your IVA.
+They are taken from the standard payments that you make.

 Should you shop around to get the lowest IVA fees?